 In the 1990s, I wrote three novels in about six years, and my intention was to keep making a living from journalism while writing novels.
 Then a number of things happened around the year 2000, mainly that my sister died, and I gave up my job.
 For a while I concentrated on making radio programmes (mainly comedy) for the BBC.
 One of these programmes was about punctuation, and this led directly to writing Eats, Shoots & Leaves.
 The reception was truly phenomenal--but suddenly I was known as a nonfiction writer!
 All along I've been continuing to write stories and plays and dramatic comedies, so when I was commissioned to write a gothic novella for the Hammer imprint in the U.K., it made me very happy.
 I had written short stories in the comic-gothic mode.
 I like dealing in the slightly surreal.
 It seemed like a very natural next step to write a comic-gothic novel.

-How did the story and themes arise in Cat Out of Hell
+How did the story and themes arise in Cat Out of Hell?

 I knew from the start that it would be about talking cats.
 But when I started the book, all I was clear about was the structure.
 I wanted to start with a man on his own, poring over a folder of documents, pictures, sound recordings and so on, and being drawn into a mystery that he thinks does not concern him.
 So the first section would be the documents; the second would be narration; the third would take place in the present tense (e-mail exchanges, heightening the tension); the last would be narration of the dramatic climax.
 Once I had the structure, the story evolved to fit it.
 I'm working on a follow-up book at the moment, and the structure is different, but is still crucial to what kind of story will be told.
 As for the story and themes in Cat Out of Hell, the "many lives" element was one of several aspects of cat lore that seemed to offer gruesome possibilities!
 I'm quite pleased with my explanation for the belief that cats have nine lives.
 I also hope that cat owners will feel differently about a few other behaviours (such as purring), but I mustn't give too much away.